Requirements for Remote Physicians in Alaska

 Here’s what you should know before applying for these roles:

 Work-from-home physicians: As a remote physician, you’re required to provide the same standard of care as you would if you were working in an in-person healthcare facility.
 The biggest difference is how virtual care physicians meet with patients.
-Telehealth relies on technology to conduct synchronous (video) and asynchronous (audio) patient consultations.
+Telehealth relies on technology to conduct synchronous (video or phone) and asynchronous (audio) patient consultations.
 Remember that you can only legally treat patients physically located in the state where you’re licensed to practice.

 Additional training: In telemedicine, the standard of patient care is the same as when you see patients face-to-face.
 Therefore, there’s no state-mandated specific training for virtual care.
-However, many telehealth companies offer training so clinicians can become familiar with relevant technology and platforms, in addition to best practices for good webside manner.
+However, many telehealth companies offer onboarding so clinicians can become familiar with relevant technology and platforms, in addition to best practices for good webside manner.

 Necessary documentation: When you’re ready to apply for remote physician jobs, make sure your resume is up to date and that you have appropriate documentation ready that shows your education and credentials.